 Vicente del Caguan, Colombia, April 14, 2001

-The billboards which greet visitors to the guerrilla-controlled
+The billboards which greet visitors to the guerrilla-controlled county

-with a singular message: "No to gringo intervention in Colombia."
+message: "No to gringo intervention in Colombia."

 So I am a little surprised when the Revolutionary Armed Forces of Colombia